anuragvyas1989/Python-Machine-Learning-Projects/Market Basket analysis on Groceries Data/readme.md

-ML algorithm to apply market basket analysis on Groceries Data
+- ML algorithm to apply market basket analysis on Groceries Data
+- Market Basket Analysis is done by organizations so as to get itemsets that are frequent and regularly utilized together by customers.
+Apriori algorithm is a generally utilized system so as to discover those combinations of itemsets.
+- It identifies parts which are often bought together and hence can be recommended to the user or be placed accordingly.